HomeFoodRare Teas from Around the Globe

 Glossary of Rare Tea Terms

-- Terroir: The complete natural environment in which a tea is produced, including factors like soil, topography, and climate
+Terroir: The natural environment influencing a tea’s character, including soil, climate, and topography

-- Gaiwan: A traditional Chinese covered bowl used for brewing and tasting teas
+Gaiwan: A traditional Chinese covered bowl used for brewing and tasting tea

-- Chaqi: The energy or feeling that a tea gives to the drinker beyond its taste
+Chaqi: The energy or sensation a tea imparts beyond flavor

-- First Flush: The first harvest of the season, typically yielding the most prized teas
+First Flush: The season’s first harvest, often the most prized

-- Yunnan Sourcing (China-based, specialized in pu-erh and other Chinese teas)
+• Yunnan Sourcing – China-based specialist in pu-erh and Chinese teas

-- In Pursuit of Tea (US-based, known for direct relationships with producers)
+• In Pursuit of Tea – US-based supplier with direct producer relationships

-- Sazen Tea (Japan-based, excellent source for premium Japanese teas)
+• Sazen Tea – Japan-based source for premium Japanese teas

 Frequently Asked Questions